Are you on Levothyroxine but still gaining weight?

 You can read more about using basal body temperature to manage thyroid, adrenal, and fertility here.

 How to check your basal body temperature:

 - Each morning, as soon as you wake up and before you get out of bed, check your body temperature and record your results.
 It is very important that you stay in bed (do not get up to go to the bathroom) before you check your body temperature.
-Also try to check the temperature at the same time every day.
-I recommend using this thermometer for the best results.
+Also, try to check the temperature at the same time every day.

 - Plot your morning body temperature and watch for patterns.
 Your body temperature should be > 97.8.
 Period.
-Anything less than this indicates that your metabolism may be slowed. *Note that medications may interfere with the reliability with this test (medications like beta blockers, narcotics, diabetic medications, blood pressure medications and anti depressants)
+Anything less than this indicates that your metabolism may be slowed. *Note that medications may interfere with the reliability of this test (medications like beta blockers, narcotics, diabetic medications, blood pressure medications, and antidepressants)

 The image above shows a hypothyroid patient that I treated with NDT and her body temperature over the course of a month.

 You can see her body temperature is quite low and the pattern is very chaotic for the first 10 days of her cycle.

 As she reaches ovulation her body temperature increases and stays constant and then after ovulation, it remains high and constant.